Atlanta United Signs Dominik Chong Qui to Short-Term Agreement

 • Discuss this story on the Major League Soccer message board...

+- Kristi Coleman of Tepper Sports & Entertainment, Carolina Panthers, and Charlotte FC Celebrated as the 2024 Queens University Charlotte BusinessWoman of the Year - Charlotte FC

-- Inter Miami CF Heading to Houston for First 2025 Regular Season Road Game - Inter Miami CF
+- Inter Miami CF Closes Week Hosting Charlotte FC - Inter Miami CF

-- Sporting KC Hosts San Jose on Saturday - Sporting Kansas City

-- Match Preview: Charlotte FC vs Atlanta United: March 1 at 2:00 PM ET - Charlotte FC

-- Philadelphia Union Announces New Additions at Subaru Park for 2025 Major League Soccer Season - Philadelphia Union

-- Colorado Rapids Defender Jackson Travis Undergoes Successful Surgery on Right Hand - Colorado Rapids

-- Houston Dynamo FC Host Inter Miami CF on Sunday Night Soccer - Houston Dynamo FC
+- Houston Dynamo FC Travel to Columbus Crew SC for First Road Trip of the Season - Houston Dynamo FC

+- CF Montreal to Visit Vancouver Whitecaps FC on Saturday - Club de Foot Montreal

+- Houston Dynamo Football Club Announce Youth Camp and Clinic Schedule for 2025 - Houston Dynamo FC

 - Atlanta United Signs Dominik Chong Qui to Short-Term Agreement - Atlanta United FC

-- CF Montréal to Play in Minnesota this Saturday - Club de Foot Montreal

-- Former Sporting KC Defender Andreu Fontas Announces Retirement - Sporting Kansas City
+- Sporting KC Visits D.C.
+United on Saturday - Sporting Kansas City

-- New York City FC Forward Alonso Martínez Signs Contract Extension - New York City FC

-- Chicago Fire FC Announces Additional Details Ahead of Club's Home Opener Versus D.C.
-United - Chicago Fire FC

-- Real Salt Lake Back at Home Saturday Afternoon for 2:30p MT Major League Home Opener - Real Salt Lake
+- Real Salt Lake Back at Home Saturday Night for 7:30p MT Kickoff against San Diego FC - Real Salt Lake

-- CF Montréal Acquires Goalkeeper Emil Gazdov - Club de Foot Montreal

-- 'Caps move on, host CF Monterrey on Wednesday - Vancouver Whitecaps FC
+- FC Cincinnati Host Toronto FC Looking to Establish Home Dominance - FC Cincinnati

+- New York City FC & Councilmember Moya Announce Transformative $7.5 Million Investment in Queens Community Organizations, Schools, and Non-Profits - New York City FC

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.